ADBeta/TeFiEd/README.md

 line ending types.
 * 4.1.1 - Extended the find functionality, to include find with offet to allow
 similar functionality to std::string.find()
+* 4.2.1 - Included getWord() function, returns a string with simple delimitation

 ## Licence
 This software is under the GPL (GPL3.0), please see LICENCE for information